debops/debops/docs/ansible-integration.rst

 ``ansible_local.pki.acme``
   Boolean.
-Specifies if an ACME environment is enabled on a given host, which means that ``acme-tiny`` script is installed and any PKI realm that is not configured otherwise will try to register an ACME certificate.
+Specifies if an ACME environment is enabled on a given host, which means that :program:`acme-tiny` script is installed and any PKI realm that is not configured otherwise will try to register an ACME certificate.

 ``ansible_local.pki.internal``